 Commercial tobacco use is the leading cause of preventable death among American Indian and Alaska Native populations.
 Smoking harms almost every tissue and organ in the body, including your heart and blood vessels.
 It also harms nonsmokers who are exposed to second and thirdhand smoke.

-The California Smokers’ Helpline provides free services to help you quit smoking, vaping, or chew.
+Kick It California provides free services to help you quit smoking, vaping, or chew.
 The highly-trained counselors can help you develop a quitting plan that’s right for you.
 Services include telephone counseling, text messaging, mobile apps, Alexa skills, self-help materials, online help and referrals to local programs, and free nicotine patches.

 The American Indian Commercial Tobacco Program offers free and confidential help to quit.
 They understand the challenge you face in quitting commercial tobacco and they know the line between commercial and traditional tobacco has blurred.
 AICTP offers three programs; phone + online coaching, phone only coaching, or online only coaching.